-- 39. Plaintiff Brandon D. Ross voted during the September 9, 2014 Republican primary election in Manchester.
-Mr. Ross was also a candidate on the ballot at the time, as he was running to be one of two Republican nominees to represent District 42's two seats in the New Hampshire House of Representatives (which represents Wards 1 through 3 in Manchester).
+- 38. Plaintiff Brandon D. Ross voted during the September 9, 2014 Republican primary election in Manchester.
+Mr. Ross was also a candidate on the ballot, as he was running to be one of two Republican nominees to represent District No. 42's two seats in the New Hampshire House of Representatives (which represents Wards 1 through 3 in Manchester).
 After Mr. Ross marked his ballot with his choices and prior to the ballot being cast, he took a photograph of the ballot with his phone.
 His marked ballot reflected that he was voting for himself, as well as other candidates.
 Mr. Ross took this picture to keep a record of his vote, to assist him in the future with remembering other candidates for whom he voted, and to preserve the opportunity to show his marked ballot to friends as a means of demonstrating his support for certain political candidates.
-Mr. Ross was aware of RSA 659:35(I) when he took this photograph, but-demonstrating the chilling effect of the law-he did not immediately publish the photograph because of the law's financial penalties. - 40.
+Mr. Ross was aware of RSA 659:35(I) when he took this photograph, but-demonstrating the chilling effect of the law-he did not immediately publish the photograph because of the law's financial penalties. - 39.
 Over one week later, Mr. Ross became aware that the New Hampshire Attorney General's Office was investigating voters for violating RSA 659:35(I).
 In response, on September 19, 2014, Mr. Ross posted the photograph of his marked ballot on Facebook with the text "Come at me bro."
 The text symbolized his political objection to RSA 659:35(I) on free speech grounds and his deep concern about the Attorney General's investigations of qualified voters.
 In short, the picture, combined with the text, was a form of political protest against the Attorney General's enforcement of RSA 659:35(I) and a statement that he was willing to risk prosecution in order to stand up for his First Amendment rights.

-41. The photograph and the accompanying text were pure political speech wholly unrelated to vote buying or voter coercion.
+40. The photograph and the accompanying text were pure political speech wholly unrelated to vote buying or voter coercion.
 Because it would be unlawful under RSA 659:35(I), Mr. Ross is unable to publish in this Complaint an un-redacted version of this photograph of his marked ballot.
 A redacted version of his Facebook posting is below.

-42. The Plaintiffs are troubled at the Office of the Attorney General's investigation of qualified voters who are engaging in protected speech far away from a polling place that has no nexus to the asserted governmental interests behind the law.
-This investigation and threatened enforcement is intimidating and will have a chilling effect on others who wish to engage in this same form of protected political speech.
+41. The Plaintiffs are troubled at the Office of the Attorney General's investigations of qualified voters who are engaging in protected speech far away from a polling place that has no nexus to the asserted governmental interests behind the law.
+These investigations are intimidating and will have a chilling effect on others who wish to engage in this same form of protected political speech.
 Indeed, the Plaintiffs wish to continue engaging in this form of political speech that is prohibited by the plain language of RSA 659:35(I).
 However, in light of the law's terms and the Attorney General's enforcement efforts, Plaintiffs reasonably believe that they will be investigated and prosecuted if they continue to do so.
 Absent relief from this Court, Plaintiffs will be required to self-censor their expression or face punishment by the State.
-Thus, the law is imposing and will continue to impose irreparable harm upon Plaintiffs' free speech activities unless it is enjoined.